How to Seal Painted Wood for Outdoor Use

 Can you combine sealer and paint?

-Our experts recommend that you should not combine sealer and paint.
-You can mix them, but it gives poor-quality results.
+It is not recommended that you combine sealer and paint.
+You can mix them, but the results render a poor-quality finish.
 So you should stick in using sealer and paint separately.

 How do you preserve your old painted wooden surface?